IAR 80: Operational history

 Grupul 8 moved at the end of September, to Karpovka, joining Grupul 7, equipped with Bf 109s.
 On 12 and 13 December, Grupul 6 used its IAR 81s to support the German counterattack by the Panzergruppe Hoth of the Heeresgruppe Don, from Kotelnikovo towards Stalingrad.

-In the summer of 1943 the FARR's IAR-80s were transferred to Romania for air defense duties, where they were used in combat against the United States Air Force.
+In the summer of 1943 the ARR's IAR 80s were transferred to Romania for air defense duties, where they were used in combat against the United States Air Force.
 USAAF attacks were directed at the oil refineries installation around Ploiești, in particular.
 On 1 August 1943 the IAR 80 faced the Consolidated B-24 Liberator heavy bomber for the first time.
 There were 178 B-24s from 9th USAAF, part of Operation Tidal Wave.
 The IAR 80Bs of Escadrila 61 and 62 of Grupul 6 Vânătoare, as well as IAR 80Cs from the newly formed Escadrila 45 of Grupul 4 Vânătoare, together with the Bf 109Gs from Esc.
 53 and Bf 110s from the Romanian night fighter squadron, dived on the low-flying, four-engined bombers, belonging to five USAAF bomber groups (the 44th, 93rd, 98th, 376th and 389th).
 The Americans lost – in combat or on the way back – 51 bombers.
 Only 89 reached their bases, of which only 31 were serviceable for a mission the next day.
-The Romanian pilots claimed 25 certain and probable victories for just two losses, one IAR 80 B and one Bf 110C.
+The Romanian pilots claimed 25 certain and probable victories for just two losses, one IAR 80B and one Bf 110C.
 According to Romanian statistics, IARs and Messerschmitts were confirmed as having shot down ten B-24s, with two probables.

+On 21 April 1944, IAR 81Cs of the 1st, 2nd, and 6th Fighter Groups took off to intercept B-17 and B-24 bombers which were targeting the Bucharest marshalling yard.
+While attacking the bombers, the Romanian fighters were engaged at high altitude by the escorting P-51 Mustangs of the 31st Fighter Group.
+In the aftermath of the air battle, the ARR lost 14 IAR 80s and 11 pilots were killed, while the Americans reported 10 aircraft lost.